 Jem was her soulmate.
 Her everything.
 30 years of memories were all she had left.
 They had no children apart from their fur-babies who no doubt would feel the loss just as much as she did.
 Tears flowed along her cheeks and down her neck, wetting the lace on her pink T-shirt.
 Anna got home, fed and cuddled the animals, climbed into bed and dropped into a deep, dreamless sleep.

 The next few weeks flew past.
 Friends, family, funeral, fear.
 Anna stared at herself in the mirror, wondering when the wrinkles had moved in.
 When the crayon-black under her eyes had begun.
-When the pink happiness for life had left.
+When the pink happiness of her life had left.
 She prayed it would return.

 Anna worked as an editor.
 She could do it from home which worked against her now as she needed the company of others.
 Trudging through yet another poorly written manuscript, she made her notes in the margins on auto-pilot.
 Kitzi her street cat turned lover, wandered over for a scratch.
 She put down her pen and squeezed him, taking comfort from the feeling.
 He purred his love to her.
 Anna wiped away the tears dripping onto his soft grey fur.